 I knock on the closest door, and get more than I bargained for!
 An older gentleman who just happens to be an avid cyclist, and a former bike shop employee, answers, offering to fix Faith’s flat tire entirely.
 Wooo!

 As the trail nears Petersburg, WV, it borders people’s backyards nearly 75% of the time.
 (I remember Sharon, the WV State Coordinator for the ADT, telling me how much of a fight it was to get private property owners to sell their land for the trails development.)

 Sorry guys, but my incentive to continue this blog post is waning.
 I’m as exhausted by writing as my real-life counterpart is of walking.
 Bleh.

-To wrap things up-I’ve covered more miles in the past 5 days than ever before.
+To wrap things up, I’ve covered more miles in the past 5 days than ever before.
 Today alone, I’ve walked 25!
 And while my energy’s drained, I’m psyched to have reached the Ohio border!
 West Virginia was much different than I expected.
-The mountains were slight, service was ample throughout, and the generosity of locals have been so, so extraordinary.
+The mountains were slight, service was ample throughout, and the generosity of locals has been so, so extraordinary.

 My day off.

 April 18th-April 27th, 10 days, roughly 157.35 miles, 15.7 mpd average